Passing is imperative in a netball game to deliver the ball

 - Finger and ball acceleration, last point of contact where power is applied on the ball, the direction of throw is established and ball is released.

-If in motion (running through), the step with the opposite leg occurs, release of the ball occurs before the next step touches the ground.
+leg occurs, release of the ball occurs before the next step touches the ground.

 - Running through to keep momentum will be more effective as the force from the momentum will be larger than if the throwing player is standing still.
 This is evident as Newton states that everything in motion wants to stay in motion.